ethereum/ethereum-org-website/src/content/nft/index.md

 - It needs to be confirmed as an asset on the blockchain.
 - The owner's account balance must be updated to include that asset.
 This makes it possible for it to then be traded or verifiably "owned".
-- The transactions that confirm the above need to be added to a block and "immortalised" on the chain.
+- The transactions that confirm the above need to be added to a block and "immortalized" on the chain.
 - The block needs to be confirmed by everyone in the network as "correct".
 This consensus removes the need for intermediaries because the network agrees that your NFT exists and belongs to you.
 And it's on chain so anyone can check it.
-This is one of the ways Ethereum helps NFT creators to maximise their earnings.
+This is one of the ways Ethereum helps NFT creators to maximize their earnings.

 All these tasks are done by block producers and validators.
 Block proposers add your NFT transaction to a block and broadcast it to the rest of the network.
 Validators check that the transaction is valid and then add it to their databases.
 There are lots of crypto-economic incentives in place to make sure validators are acting honestly.
 Otherwise, anyone could just claim that they own the NFT you just minted and fraudulently transfer ownership.